Columbine High School massacre: Pipe bombs

 Harris's website contained instructions on making pipe bombs and Molotovs, and the extensive use of shrapnel.
 Harris's father once discovered one of his pipe bombs.
 Harris's journal logged the creation of 25 pipe bombs.

 Klebold scared his coworkers by once bringing a pipe bomb into work.
 They would give various nicknames to their pipe bombs.
 After the massacre, two pipe bombs had been left in Klebold's bedroom, one named "Vengeance" and another "Atlanta", presumably after the Olympic Park bombing.

 Cafeteria bombs

 They had in their possession eight propane tanks all converted into bombs.
 The weekend before the shooting, Harris and Klebold bought two propane tanks and other supplies from a hardware store.
 They bought six propane tanks on the morning of the attack.
-Harris was caught on a Texaco gas station security camera at 9:12 a.m. buying a Blue Rhino propane tank.
-Both cafeteria bombs included a single 20-pound tank, attached pipe bombs, and supporting gasoline canisters alongside.
+Harris was caught on a gas station security camera at 9:12 a.m. buying a propane tank.
+Both cafeteria bombs included a single 20-pound (nine kg) tank, attached pipe bombs, and supporting gasoline canisters alongside.

 Car bombs

 Both car bombs were made from two 20-pound propane tanks, pipe bombs, and various containers filled with gasoline were spread throughout the vehicles.
-Eight pipe bombs were placed in Klebold's car, and one in Harris'.
+Eight pipe bombs were placed in Klebold's car, and one in Harris's.